 In the first trial, Montagu prevailed, though the charges alone were enough to ostracize him not just from high society, but from all of English society, high and low.
 Then, what one might characterize as a witch hunt ensued, and the Lord found himself in a second trial, in which he did not prevail.
 He was convicted on spurious charges, and spent a year in prison.

 Publicly disgraced.
 Except not.

 When he got out of prison he went about his life as a Lord – the youngest ever elected hereditary peer in the House of Lords.
-Ever enterprising, he launched the Beaulieu Jazz Festival (1958 to 1961) and extended his estate tours to include his father’s car collection, an endeavour that led to his founding the National Motor Museum on his estate.
+Ever enterprising, he launched the Beaulieu Jazz Festival (1958 to 1961) and extended his estate tours to include his father’s car collection, an endeavor that led to his founding the National Motor Museum on his estate.

-In the 1960s, he was at the center of Brit-pop; in the ’70s, the jet set flocked to Beaulieu; in the ’80s, he counted Michael Jackson and Princess Diana among his closest friends.
+In the 1960s, he was at the center of Brit-pop; in the 1970s, the jet set flocked to Beaulieu; in the 1980s, he counted Michael Jackson and Princess Diana among his closest friends.
 He even appeared in television commercials selling paint.

 And on Lord Montagu’s passing, his honoured title and the estate of Beaulieu – in his family since 1538, when they picked it up for a song from King Henry VIII – will be passed along intact to his only son, the Hon.
 Ralph Douglas-Scott-Montagu.

 One thinks Oscar Wilde would have loved that.

 Featuring: Oliver Tobias, Lord Montagu of Beaulieu, Prince Michael of Kent, Jackie Stewart, Roy Strong, Pink Floyd drummer Nick Mason, Earl of March, Andrew Lancel, Simon Howard, Ralph Montagu, Murray Walker, Stirling Moss, Peregrine Cavendish, Alexander Thynne.